Conditional expectation: Continuous random variables

 When the denominator is zero, the expression is undefined.

-Note that conditioning on a continuous random variable is not the same as conditioning on the event $\{ Y = y \}$ as it was in the discrete case.
+Conditioning on a continuous random variable is not the same as conditioning on the event $\{ Y = y \}$ as it was in the discrete case.
 For a discussion, see Conditioning on an event of probability zero.
 Not respecting this distinction can lead to contradictory conclusions as illustrated by the Borel-Kolmogorov paradox.

 L2 random variables

 All random variables in this section are assumed to be in $L^2$, that is square integrable.

 In its full generality, conditional expectation is developed without this assumption, see below under Conditional expectation with respect to a sub-σ-algebra.
 The $L^2$ theory is, however, considered more intuitive and admits important generalizations.

 In the context of $L^2$ random variables, conditional expectation is also called regression.